-7 On the Slice Data tab of Property Editor, in the Visual Channels table, double-click LO and select interval dose Amount.
+7 In the Slice Data table, double-click L0 and select interval dose Amount.

 Tip You can slice data using different slicing variables.
 Each slicing variable appears in the plot with a different visual style (or channel) such as color, line style, and axes position.
 Slicing variables can represent attributes of data, such as responses or scenarios (that is, groups or simulation runs).
 Slicing variables can also be covariates or parameter values associated with a scenario or group.
 By default, the app provides slicing variables for different response variables and different scenarios in the plotted data.
 You can add other visual styles (or channels) for sets of responses and associated parameter or covariate variables.